Find Us

 Injuries: We are able to attend to minor wounds including lacerations and burns.
 We will also refer you for follow up treatment if necessary.
 (For further details please see the designated ‘services’ section)

-At our site, we also run a free and confidential Wellbeing service, dedicated to improving the wellbeing of our community, through support, signposting, self-help advice, empowerment and a listening service, which are all carried out in a safe space.
+Wellbeing Service: At our site, we also run a free and confidential Wellbeing service, dedicated to improving the wellbeing of our community, through support, signposting, self-help advice, empowerment and a listening service, which are all carried out in a safe space.

 • The Wellbeing service works collaboratively with our patients and clinical staff to ensure person-centred, compassionate care is provided.